steinwurf/gbenchmark-action/README.rst

 If it is set to `true`, this action automatically pushes the generated commit to the given repository and or branch.

+**auto-push-filter** (Optional)

+- Type: string
+- Default: ''

+Takes a branch name as input.
+If auto-push is set to true, this filter can be given to ensure, that auto-push only occurs on a specific branch of the repository to which the commit was made.

+**check-host-name** (Optional)

+- Type: Boolean
+- Default: false

+Checks if the previous and current benchmark are run on the same machine.

 **comment-always** (Optional)